kbterm/kubeterm/README.md

 # Kubeterm

 Kubeterm is a graphical (GUI) management tool for kuberntes cluster.
-It provides a good visibility into k8s clusters to ease user's operation and troubleshooting on clusters.
+It provides a good visibility into k8s clusters to ease user's operation and troubleshooting.

 ## Feature